 An obvious alternative is the United States Postal Service (USPS).
 If you sell fairly lightweight, bulky items, USPS may be your best choice.

 USPS currently has different DIM weight rules than FedEx and UPS.
 For USPS, if a package exceeds 1 cubic foot, it is subject to dimensional weight and applies to shipments to all regions.
-In addition, USPS has a DIM divisor of 166.

 To help our customers with their dimensional weight challenges, ShipSaving offer the best shipping rate tool that automatically selects the most economical shipping method and carriers for each of your order.